-Transmap’s ON-SIGHT vehicle is equipped with the newest Pavemetrics Laser Crack Measurement System (LCMS), which uses laser line projectors, high speed cameras, and advanced optics to acquire high resolution 3D profiles of the road.
+Transmap’s ON-SIGHT vehicles is equipped with the newest Pavemetrics Laser Crack Measurement System (LCMS), which uses laser line projectors, high speed cameras, and advanced optics to acquire high resolution 3D profiles of the road.

 The 3D/2D images produced by the LCMS have the ability to show depths, rutting wheel paths, drop offs at the edge of pavement, and depths of cracks - not just widths.

 The International Roughness Index (IRI) and rutting data will be collected for the left wheel track, the right wheel track, and the average of the two wheel tracks in a manner that meets all ASTM E950 standards.
 These lasers will capture IRI data across 13.1 feet of the surface.

 Transmap uses its ON-SIGHT™ HD Mobile Mapping System to capture ground-based LiDAR, 360 degree street-level, photogrammetric images and a dedicated HD camera scanning for pavement distresses.
 The ON-SIGHT™ HD Mobile Mapping System collects data at normal driving speeds so special traffic control devices are not required during data collection.

 After the data collection process is completed, Transmap will assess the condition of all roadways in a network using the digital image database captured during raw data collection in the field.
 Trained pavement technicians rate both the type of distress (alligator cracking, edge cracking, potholes, etc.), as well as the severity of each distress, following the guidelines established by the ASTM D6433 standards.